-Defining A2 Tool Steel
+What is A2 Tool Steel

 A2 tool steel is specifically classified for cold-work applications.
 Its defining characteristic is the combination of good wear resistance and toughness, achieved through its specific alloying and air-hardening capability.

-Key Alloying Elements in A2 Steel Composition
+Key Alloying Elements in A2 Steel Composition1

 The typical chemical A2 steel composition, by weight percentage, based on industry specifications, is as follows: